 4. Engagement Party Games For Guests To Know Each Other Better

 The best wedding games are homemade and focus on the new couple.
-Classic engagement party games like picture match or Two lies and a truth simply can’t be missed.
+Classic engagement parties games like picture match or Two lies and truth simply can’t be missed.
 Not every guest will know each other, and the trick is to find fun and simple ways to break the ice.
 Making small challenges that involve a little knowledge about the couple is an easy way to go.

 Games bring out the best in people.
 They bring interaction, a little competitiveness, and – best of all – smiles.
 Weddings are a very significant part of life, and involving all of these components set the newlyweds off to a great start.
 Friends and family coming together make everything feel special.
-These games break the ice and make sure that everyone gets to know each other and have fun.
+These games break the ice and make sure that everyone gets to know each other and has fun.
 More importantly, they make sure that the couple’s union is celebrated and a truly family matter.